kurokobo/awx-on-k3s/rulebooks/README.md

 ## Prerequisites

-EDA Controller is designed to use with AWX, so we have to have working AWX instance.
+EDA Server is designed to use with AWX, so we have to have working AWX instance.
 Refer to [the main guide on this repository](../README.md) to deploy AWX on K3s.

 ## Deployment Instruction

-### Install EDA Controller Operator
+### Install EDA Server Operator

 Clone this repository and change directory.